LADI/jack-select/README.md

 Menu entries for presets, which refer to ALSA devices currently not available (e.g. those provided by USB interfaces, which are currently un-plugged), will be deactivated.
-The application will detect changes in the sound device configuration via udev and update the menu accordingly.
+The application will detect changes in the sound device configuration via udev and update the menu accordingly (this behaviour can be disabled via a command line option).

 When you hover with the mouse pointer over the systray icon and JACK is running, a tooltip will show you the name of the active preset (if known), the